lukemurraynz/lukemurraynz.github.io/blog/2023-03-16-create-azure-bastion-with-shareable-link-support-with-powershell.md

 ![Create Azure Bastion with Shareable Link Support](/uploads/azurebastion_shareablelinkheader.png "Create Azure Bastion with Shareable Link Support")

-To get around that, we will leverage the [Azure Rest API](https://learn.microsoft.com/rest/api/azure/?WT.mc_id=AZ-MVP-5004796 "Azure REST API reference") directly, using PowerShell to enable the Shareable Link feature and create and obtain a shareable link for a Virtual Machine.
+To get around that, we will use the [Azure Rest API](https://learn.microsoft.com/rest/api/azure/?WT.mc_id=AZ-MVP-5004796 "Azure REST API reference") directly, using PowerShell to enable the Shareable Link feature and create and obtain a shareable link for a Virtual Machine.

 #### Create Azure Bastion